kinnera20/Fetch_Take_Home/README.md

 # Fetch_Take_Home_Assessment
 ## Overview
-This repository contains datasets, Python notebooks, and SQL queries for data analysis and visualization related to a series of questions in a take-home assessment.
+This repository contains cleaned datasets, and Python notebooks, and SQL queries for data analysis and visualization related to a series of questions in a take-home assessment.
 The main components of the repository are as follows:

 - Cleaned Datasets (ZIP file): The datasets for users, transactions, and products have been cleaned and processed.
 These datasets are packaged into a zip file for easy access.